diethardsteiner/diethardsteiner.github.io/_posts/2017-04-21-PDI-Get-Metadata.md

 Following steps are available:

-`Get File Names` - Does what is says on the tin.
+- `Get File Names` - Does what is says on the tin.
 No surprises here!

-`File Metadata` (from the Marketplace)
+- `File Metadata` (from the Marketplace, or alternatively [GitHub](https://github.com/pentaho-services/file-metadata-plugin))

 This step utilises libraries from the [Apache Tika](https://tika.apache.org/) project a "toolkit [that] detects and extracts metadata and text from over a thousand different file types (such as PPT, XLS, and PDF)".